 Sometimes I wish I had tried to make less happen in the time we had.
 But the intensity of the trip, and the long days of driving with the windows open, interspersed with eating out, stopping at places like the Dinosaur Museum in Colorado that our five year old will NEVER forget, standing in front of the cooling stations on a 100 degree day at the St. Louis Zoo — we might not have gotten to do any of those things if we had spent too much time thinking about what it was we were trying to do!
 The Road Trip has become a huge part of our family identity.
 Our memories are a rich, common place to draw from and a place we go often.

 What an inspiring journey!
 Laura’s perspective is such a great reminder that there is a great big wide world out there full of beautiful things and interesting people.
 I loved hearing about the connections she and her family made along the way, both with surprise helpers along the route and unexpected neighbors who end up in the camp site next to you.
 I’m sure her kids will talk about this road trip for years to come.

 Do you have a big road trip planned this summer?
 Are you heading to any of the National Parks Laura and her family visited?
 Could your kids make it 3.5 weeks in the car together (with spotty AC!)?
 What are your best tips for surviving on the road?

 I asked Laura to share some of her favorite road trip supplies.
 Here is what she recommends:

 Credits: Want to read more about the road trip?
-You can on Cylon’s blog here.
+You can on Cylon’s blog here or on Laura’s.
 Living With Kids is edited by Josh Bingham — you can follow him on Instagram.
 Would you like to share your home in our Living With Kids series?
 It’s lots of fun, I promise!
-Reach out at firstname.lastname@example.org.
+Reach out at email@example.com.